Even though Apple came out with MagSafe technology for the iPhone 12 in October 2019, hardly anyone I know is using it to its full potential.

 MagSafe was originally designed to magnetically attach a power cable to Apple MacBooks.
 This allowed the cable to easily pull away from the computer rather than a plug-in cable that could cause your MaBook to come crashing to the ground if someone tripped on the cable.

 In October 2020, Apple decided to incorporate this magnetic technology into the iPhone 12.
-It continued with the iPhone 13 in September 2021.
-And there’s no question that the iPhone 14 and beyond will continue with Magsafe.
+It continued with the iPhone 13 in September 2021 and the iPhone 14 in September 2022.

 MagSafe tech is really just a circular ring magnet and a small orientation magnet embedded in the back of the phone.
 When you place your phone on an Apple MagSafe wireless charger, the phone “locks” into the perfect charging position, guided by the matching magnet array within the charger.